SulmanOlieko/smfa/README.md

 ## Section 1: Standard SFA Group Frontier (`groupType = "sfacross"`)

-Group boundaries are observed (a farm-size variable).
-Each group's frontier is estimated separately by `sfacross` from the `sfaR` package.
+Let's use the `ricephil` data from `sfaR`.
+In this data, group boundaries are observed (a farm-size variable).
+If we assume that the production technology varies by farm size, we can try to estimate three frontiers that correspond to three types of farm sizes, namely small, medium and large.
+We can create a group variable `group` that captures these groups.
+We can then estimate each group's frontier separately using `sfacross`  from the `sfaR` package.
+So, we will specify the option `groupType  = "sfacross"` in the `sfametafrontier()`.

 ### Data Preparation